Qasem Soleimani: Early life

-Military career

-Early career
+Early military career (1979–1998)

 Soleimani joined the Revolutionary Guard (IRGC) in 1979 following the Iranian Revolution, which saw the overthrow of the Shah and Ayatollah Khomeini take power.
 Reportedly, his training was minimal, but he advanced rapidly.
 Early in his career as a guardsman, he helped to prevent a Kurdish uprising in northwestern Iran.
-Soleimani gained much experience in Iranian Kurdistan which later benefitted him as he became an advisor for the Peshmerga against Saddam Hussein during the Iran-Iraq war.
+Soleimani gained much experience in Iranian Kurdistan which later benefitted him as he became an advisor for the Peshmerga against Saddam Hussein during the Iran–Iraq War.